 Copyright © 2003 Ethiopia WeD Research Group

-WeD Ethiopia is one of the four country teams in the Wellbeing in Developing Countries (WeD) ESRC funded Research Group based at the University of Bath in the UK.
+WeD Ethiopia is one of the four country teams in the Wellbeing (buy sociology paper https://essays-writer.net/sociology-essays/ to read about this project in more detail and understand the essence of the existence of our site) in Developing Countries (WeD) ESRC funded Research Group based at the University of Bath in the UK.
 The group is dedicated to the study of poverty, inequality and the quality of life in developing countries.
 The purpose of its current research programme is to develop a coherent conceptual and methodological framework for understanding the social and cultural construction of well-being in specific developing societies.
 The conceptual framework and methodology is being developed and tested in detailed studies with research organisations in Ethiopia, Bangladesh, Peru and Thailand.